SM Megamall

-SM Megamall, formerly known as SM Megamall Ortigas and colloquially known as Megamall, is a shopping mall located in Ortigas Center, Mandaluyong, Philippines, developed and operated by SM Prime Holdings.
+SM Megamall, formerly known as SM Megamall Ortigas and colloquially known as Megamall, is a large shopping mall located in Ortigas Center, Mandaluyong, Philippines, developed and operated by SM Prime Holdings.
 Opened in 1991, it is the third SM Supermall, after SM North EDSA and SM City Sta.
 Mesa.
-It is the third largest shopping mall in the Philippines and one of the largest malls in the world.
+It is the fourth largest shopping mall in the Philippines and one of the largest malls in the world.
 The mall occupies a land area of approximately 10 ha and has a total floor area of 474000 m2.
 The mall has a maximum capacity of 4 million people attracting over 350,000 shoppers on weekdays and over 500,000 shoppers on weekends.

 History

-Henry Sy Sr. through First Asia Realty loaned ₱1 billion from the Philippine National Bank and Citibank, an unprecedented amount at the time, in April 1989 to fund the development of SM Megamall.
+Henry Sy Sr. through First Asia Realty loaned from the Philippine National Bank and Citibank, an unprecedented amount at the time, in April 1989 to fund the development of SM Megamall.
 The mall began construction in 1989 and opened its doors on June 28, 1991.
 It was the third SM Supermall built after SM City Sta.
 Mesa and SM North EDSA.
 SM Megamall was the largest mall in the country for a 17-year period, but when the SM Mall of Asia opened in 2006, it was ranked third largest in the country by floor area at that time, measuring 331,679 sqm of total retail floor area and after SM City North EDSA (which ranked first in the country and second in the world).
-It also boasted the first ice skating rink, which was temporarily removed in 2009 but was replaced by the new skating rink at a new location in 2014, as well as one of the first trade halls, the Megatrade Hall, in the country.
-The new skating rink was the venue for the speed skating and figure skating at the 2019 Southeast Asian Games.
+It also boasted the first ice skating rink, which was removed from Building A in 2009 but was replaced by the new skating rink at the Mega Fashion Hall in 2014, as well as the Megatrade Hall, one of the first trade halls in the country.
+The new ice skating rink was the venue for the speed skating and figure skating at the 2019 Southeast Asian Games.

 Since its inception in 1991, SM Megamall expanded with the addition of the Mega Atrium in 2008, Building C in 2011 and the Mega Fashion Hall in 2014, bringing the total retail floor area to 474,000 sqm.
 In 2018, SM partnered with Cal-Comp Technology (Philippines) Inc. for the provision of its New Era AI (Artificial Intelligence) Robotic service robots stationed at SM Megamall by the first quarter of 2019.